OU-CS3560/submissions/README.md

 ## Specification

-This pacakge must solve the following problems
+This package must solve the following problems

 - TA want to see the content of certain file in the submission.
 The file may be in a nested archive file.
-- No standard method to perfom action over each submission.
+- No standard method to perform action over each submission.

 ### End-user scenarios